ttalVlatt/Route-to-Graduation/README.md

 Capaldi, M.J.
 (2023).
 The route to graduation: An exploration of the association between transit stop proximity and Pell completion rates at US commuter colleges. _Journal of College Student Retention: Research, Theory, and Practice_.

 Scripts should be kept together in the top-level directory.
-They are set up to call each other if necessary, but can also be run in order.
+They are set up to call each other if necessary (i.e., you can start by running 03-data-analysis.R and it will source scripts 01 and 02), but they can also be run in order.

 ## Data required